urbint/ex_dash/README.md

 - `--name`: Overwrite the project name when naming the docset.
   The name defaults to the project name, or for umbrella apps, the name of the directory.
+- `--abbr`: Overwrite the abbreviation for searching the docs.
+  Defaults to the first two characters of the project name.
+  Note that changing the abbreviation of the app requires deleting the docset entirely from Dash (via the preferneces pane) and likely running `mix docs.dash --open` to force the docset to re-index.

 # Hacking ExDocs into Dash Docs